KJ-Ahn/BCCOMICS/README.md

 50
 $
 ```
+You may try zglobal.m in the source directory for easy creation of zglobal.dat to your taste.

 Then, run octave(matlab) in this directory, and run "enzo_patchcosmo.m".
 It will then generate file `enzoparam_part.enzo`, which you should copy & paste to your final enzo parameter file (e.z. `localcosmo.enzo`).
 You'd better keep `zglobal.dat`, so that you can later match a "local redshift" in `enzoparam_part.enzo` to its corresponding "global redshift" in `zglobal.dat`.
 Take a look at `enzoparam_part.enzo`, and you will see non-zero curvature term, and also seemigly odd cosmological parameters and "local redshifts".
-But this is how you fool enzo to simulate overdense(underdense) patches.
+But this is how you fool enzo (and similarly other simulation codes) to simulate overdense(underdense) patches.
 ```
 $ octave
 >> cd '/home/kjahn/BCCOMICS/ICs/1.00Mpch_64_ic75_jc42_kc120'
 >> addpath('/home/kjahn/BCCOMICS/src')
 >> enzo_patchcosmo
 ```
+## To-Do
+- Porting to Gadget, RAMSES, etc. WE WELCOME ANYONE WHO IS INTERESTED IN THIS EFFORT.
+DROP US A LINE, WE'LL ADD YOU AS A CONTRIBUTOR.
+- Small-wavenumber tuning: For very small wavenumbers, the number of modes are too small to correctly reproduce average power spectrum.
+With unlucky gaussain random seed, this might cause unwated finte-box effect.
+May have to restrict randomness of power spectrum amplitude (not phase though) of smallest k modes.
+- Nested grid: Not yet.
+Again, we welcome contributors on this side.

 ## Citing

 If you use `BCCOMICS` in your work, please cite as: